compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 ```

 What you can see here is that the calls to `sin` and `cos` in the original function are associated to a number, denoted `%1` and `%2`.
 We refers to these as the "ssa"s associated to each statement.
-Each statement is associated to a single ssa, and this association is simply determined by where it appears in the list of statements.
+Each statement is associated to a single ssa, and this association is determined by where it appears in the list of statements -- the first statement is associated to `%1`, the second to `%2`, and so on.
 You will also notice that the argument `x` has been replaced with a `_2` in the first statement -- in general, all uses of the `n`th argument are indicated by `_n` (the first argument is the function itself).
 The final statement requires no explanation.

 Note that this IR is obtained after both type inference and various Julia-level optimisation passes.
 This means that the type information is available for each statement.
-For example, the `::Float64` at the end of the first and second statements indicates that the type of `%1` and `%2` is going to be `Float64`.
+For example, the `::Float64` at the end of the first and second statements indicates that the type of `%1` and `%2` is always `Float64`.
 The types are also displayed at uses -- the call to `sin` involves `_2::Float64`, not just `_2`.

 Additionally notice that the statements are `invoke` statements, rather than just call statments.
 In Julia's IR, an `invoke` statement represents static dispatch to a particular `MethodInstance` -- i.e. running type inference + optimisation passes has determined enough about the argument types to make it possible to know exactly which `MethodInstance` of `sin` and `cos` to call.
-This is very common occurence in type-stable code.
+This is a very common occurence in type-stable code.

 ### Control Flow